 Use this information to install a serial port module.
-Ensure that a riser card and riser bracket are available before installing the serial port module.

-- Read "Installation guidelines" on page 86 to ensure that you work safely. - Power off the server and disconnect all power cords for this task. - Prevent exposure to static electricity, which might lead to system halt and loss of data, by keeping staticsensitive components in their static-protective packages until installation, and handling these devices with an electrostatic-discharge wrist strap or other grounding system. - Read the "Technical rules for PCIe adapters" on page 103 to ensure that you install the serial port module to a correct PCIe slot.
+- Read "Installation guidelines" on page 87 to ensure that you work safely. - Power off the server and disconnect all power cords for this task. - Prevent exposure to static electricity, which might lead to system halt and loss of data, by keeping staticsensitive components in their static-protective packages until installation, and handling these devices with an electrostatic-discharge wrist strap or other grounding system. - Read the "Technical rules for PCIe adapters" on page 105 to ensure that you install the serial port module to a correct PCIe slot.